AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/using-the-web-personalization-rich-text-editor.md

 >[!NOTE]
 >
->Web Tokens use [people data](/help/marketo/product-docs/web-personalization/using-web-segments/manage-person-data.md) from your Marketo Database that is managed in Web Personalization under Account Settings > Database.
-If the web token is a new database field not yet in Account Settings > Database, it will automatically be added and can take up to 24 hours to activate.
+>Web Tokens use [people data](/help/marketo/product-docs/web-personalization/using-web-segments/manage-person-data.md) from your [!DNL Marketo Database] that is managed in [!DNL Web Personalization] under [!UICONTROL Account Settings] > [!UICONTROL Database].
+If the web token is a new database field not yet in [!UICONTROL Account Settings] > [!UICONTROL Database], it will automatically be added and can take up to 24 hours to activate.

 >[!MORELIKETHIS]
 >